trc492/TrcTraceLogAnalyzer-Python/README.md

 * Stop - Pauses and jumps to the beginning of the log.
 * Info - Toggles extra target info vectors (red line is from current pos to target pos, green line represents the target heading).

 The `Open` button at the top of the window can be used to open a new log file, and the `Close` button closes the window.
 The `Info` button displays a dropdown list of menus that can be opened to get more in depth info, including a raw log menu that allows you to click on different lines of the log and be taken to that place in the timeline.
+It also contains a "Zebra MotionWorks" button, which can be used to pull position data from TheBlueAlliance so where the robot thinks it is and where it actually is can be compared.
+Note that this does require internet connection.

 The timeline at the bottom can be scrolled left and right and moves with the stopwatch timer.